Sanix-Darker/sql_learn/README.md

 -- to add a new column
 ALTER TABLE target
 ADD COLUMN columnx INT(10) NOT NULL AFTER columny;

+-- and to drop a column
+ALTER TABLE target
+DROP COLUMN columnx;

 -- or to add a foreign key
 ALTER TABLE Orders